 The significance of the Ruatoria weekend may lie less with Herbs’ new album and tour and more with their future writing and recording.
 With increasing Māori representation in their line-up maybe they’ve got to find new roots in lyrics and language to anchor their undoubted mastery of a uniquely South Pacific sound.
 Somehow there’s something more refreshing about ‘E Papa” as a lyric than another song about Jah or nukes.

 Maybe it’s time to talk “roots Ruatoria” rather than “roots reggae”.
-Herbs were privileged to launch their new record in a town that’s never lost its “roots”.
+Herbs were privileged to launch their new record in a town that has never lost its “roots”.